-- (b) Modelling techniques: - Modelling techniques and analytical methods used to calculate the seismic response of structures and the in-structure response spectra (e.g. floor response spectra); - (ii) Material and system damping, cut-off of modal damping, and frequency dependencydependence of damping; - (iii) Allowance for inelastic behaviour, as assumed in the design phase and as implemented during construction. - (c) Structural analysis and response parameters: - (i) One- or two-stage analysis, using coupled or substructure models of soil and structures;. - (ii) Characterization of the soil foundation system (e.g. by impedance or transfer functions);). - (iii) Equivalent static analyses of components and structures: - (iv) Dynamic analysis of components and structures; - (v) Natural frequencies and modal shapes, if available; - (vi) Output of structural response (e.g. structure internal forces and moments, instructure accelerations, deformations, displacements);). - (vii) Foundation response, including overall behaviour such as sliding or uplift. - (viii) Calculations of in-structure response spectra (e.g. floor response spectra), including the following: - Damping of equipment; - Enveloping and broadening criteria, if used.
+- (i) Modelling techniques and analytical methods used to calculate the seismic response of structures and the in-structure response spectra (e.g. floor response spectra); - (ii) Material and system damping, cut-off of modal damping and frequency dependence of damping; - (iii) Allowance for inelastic behaviour, as assumed in the design phase and as implemented during construction. - (c) Structural analysis and response parameters: - (i) One or two stage analysis, using coupled or substructure models of soil and structures. - (ii) Characterization of the soil foundation system (e.g. by impedance or transfer functions). - (iii) Equivalent static analyses of components and structures. - (iv) Dynamic analysis of components and structures. - (v) Natural frequencies and modal shapes, if available. - (vi) Output of structural response (e.g. structure internal forces and moments, in-structure accelerations, deformations, displacements). - (vii) Foundation response, including overall behaviour such as sliding or uplift. - (viii) Calculations of in-structure response spectra (e.g. floor response spectra), including the following: - Damping of equipment; - Enveloping and broadening criteria, if used.

-ADDITIONAL DATA AND INVESTIGATIONS FOR EXISTING NUCLEAR INSTALLATIONS cover those selected SSCs that will be considered within the scope of the seismic safety evaluation and that have either a direct effect on system performance or an indirect effect, such as by transmitting earthquake motion from one location to another or by affecting safety related SSCs in the case of seismically induced failures.
-The as-is condition should properly reflect the effects of ageing of the installation throughout its operating lifetime and any pending physical or operational modifications so that theythese effects and modifications can be taken into account in the seismic safety evaluation.
+ADDITIONAL DATA AND INVESTIGATIONS FOR EXISTING NUCLEAR INSTALLATIONS current state and condition of the installation (i.e. the as-is condition) should be identified.
+The collection of such data should cover those selected SSCs that will be considered within the scope of the seismic safety evaluation and that have either a direct effect on system performance or an indirect effect, such as by transmitting earthquake motion from one location to another or by affecting safety related SSCs in the case of seismically induced failures.
+The as-is condition should properly reflect the effects of ageing of the installation throughout its operating lifetime and any pending physical or operational modifications so that these effects and modifications can be taken into account in the seismic safety evaluation.
 When applicable, a sufficient number of samples should be collected on parameters of interest (e.g. concrete strength) to adequately define the variability (e.g. mean and standard deviation).